mllinares/eqchlorine/README.md

 Make sure your "data.txt", "coll.txt" and "sf.txt" files are in the correct format ('txt') and have the correct name:

-Copy your data files in the src directory
+- Copy your data files in the src directory
-Open "parameter.py" and enter your site parameters.
+- Open "parameter.py" and enter your site parameters.
-Open "seismic_scenario.py" and set your earthquake sequence.
+- Open "seismic_scenario.py" and set your earthquake sequence.

-1) From a terminal window, run the following command :
+1) From a terminal window, in src directory, run the following command :

 ```
 python3 run_forward.py